Sar677/frameworkium-vagrant/README.md

 4. ``` cd bootstrapium-vagrant/ ```
 5. ``` vagrant up ``` (grab a coffee, this may take a short while)
 6. On the VM login as vagrant, password: vagrant

+- Eclipse, Maven, Git, Firefox, Chrome, chrome-driver and PhantomJS are all installed and ready to use
-7. Bootstrapium is ready for you in /usr/local/bootstrapium
+- Bootstrapium is checked out in /usr/local/bootstrapium